doctype-Melvin/tic-tac-toe/README.md

 At the time of writing this the in-game AI lacks the 'I' part massively.
 It's just a random number that doesn't take into account any Minmax concepts.

+# UPDATE
+05/02/22
+I changed the color palette and added a feature that lets users enter their name.
+Will try to get the AI functionality up and running in a few days - hopefully.

 <a href="https://doctype-melvin.github.io/tic-tac-toe/">LIVE<a/>